 The Company was placed under joint receivership in March, 2001 by the then Kenya Sugar Board (a Directorate under Agriculture and Food Authority) and National Bank of Kenya (NBK) pursuant to debenture instruments registered under them with the main objective of preserving the assets awaiting the approved privatization process.
-Records of the Company revealed four (4) joint receiver managers have been appointed since 2001.
+Records maintained by the Company reveal that four (4) joint receiver managers have been appointed since 2001.
 However, documents which initiated the receivership process by the holder of the floating charge (Kenya Sugar Board) and the terms of reference were not provided for audit review contrary to Section 534 of the Insolvency Act, 2015.